3 Memoirs That Explore The Many Facets Of Mental Illness

 Hardcover, 289 pages |purchase

 Marin Sardy's brother Tom did not get that chance, nor did Sardy's mother — who could not hold time in her head, either.
-In the beautifully prismatic The Edge of Every Day: Sketches of Schizophrenia, Sardy writes of four generations in her family with mental illness, brilliant and creative people from her great-grandmother to her own mild present-day psychosis.
+In the beautifully prismatic The Edge of Every Day: Sketches of Schizophrenia, Sardy writes of four generations in her family with mental illness, brilliant and creative people from her great-grandmother to her own mild present-day symptoms.
 "There is no single schizophrenia gene," she writes.
 (She has studied biology.)
 "Rather what we have inherited is a complex vulnerability in the form of a cocktail of mutations, hundreds or even thousands of rare alterations in genes that encode various brain proteins. "

 It is her brother Tom she follows most ardently, who is three years younger than she.
 She writes eloquently of a trip to Costa Rica, when she is 27 and he is 24 — of his approaching darkness, his feeling that he has wings, or can walk across water.
 He trains to swim across the Pacific by standing in the shower.
 Indeed, Tom will not leave his room in Costa Rica, his personality disappears before her eyes, and a decade later, Tom will be on the streets in Anchorage, their Alaskan home town, deeply mentally ill.
 Estranged for some years while she lives in New York, Sardy and her sister return to look for him, but when she finds him, saying Tom's name "like a rock in her mouth," the skinny, bearded man in odd lot clothes tells her, "the world looks at me and sees a bum.
 But I am not a bum.
 I am a saint, I am close to God."
 It will take writing this blazing memoir before Sardy can bring Tom back into her world and weave the story of mental health and loss.